t3moses/Crews/README.txt

 Self-service web-site

-The application works in conjunction with a Wix web-site.
+The application works in conjunction with a Wixstudio web-site.
 Boat owners and sailors provide information for the application using web forms.

-The email must be saved in plain text to a specific folder.
-Old files are deleted when a new one is processed.
+When the admin receives an email they must save it in plain text to a specific folder.
+Old files are replaced when a new one is processed.

 Process

 process.py processes the contents of the email sent to the admin when a boat-owner or sailor submits a form.
 It updates the database files described above.

-Four types of form are processed.

 Boat owners and sailors should open an account.
 This allows them to enter information about themselves and their boat.

 In the event they don't open an account, they may continue as a guest, with default values.

-In a seprate step, they must enter information about their availability.
+They must also enter information about their availability.

 An individual may enrol as both a boat owner and a sailor.
 In the event of an availability clash, their boat owner role takes precedence.